mcgilldinglab/UNAGI/README.md

 -    UNAGI outcomes to reproduce the figures and tables generated for the manuscript.

 Example dataset: [Link.](https://github.com/mcgilldinglab/UNAGI/tree/main/UNAGI/data/example)
--   A sample dataset for UNAGI demonstration.
+-   The dataset for UNAGI walktrhough demonstration.

 **iDREM installation:**